alexandrapintea23/scratch-arcade-game/README.md

 # scratch-arcade-game
-Game developed with Scratch featuring interactive gameplay and animations.
+Game developed with Scratch featuring interactive gameplay and animations

 A simple arcade game developed in Scratch during my first year of university.